nickali/checklists/WordPress-Checklist.md

 ### Best Practices

-* **Development Environment** - Create an environment to prototype and build the website.
-* **Install Folder** - Place WordPress files in web server accessible folder.
 * **Web Server Configuration** - Point to root WordPress folder.
 URL should not contain 'WordPress' anywhere.
 * **Database Table Prefix** - Change from wp_.
 * **Database Connection** - Change to connect to dev database.